A recipe for vegan sugar-free oatmeal cookies. You can even bake the healthy cookies with only 2 ingredients!

 Ingredients

-Unlike my sugar-free chocolate biscuits where sugar is replaced with erythritol or xylitol, these 2-ingredient oatmeal cookies use no sugar, sugar substitutes, sweeteners or natural sweeteners like honey at all.
+Unlike my sugar-free chocolate biscuits, where sugar is swapped out with erythritol or xylitol, these 2-ingredient oatmeal cookies don’t use any sugar, sugar substitutes, sweeteners, or natural sweeteners like honey at all.

-This also makes them the perfect homemade baby cookies or cookies for health-conscious snackers.
-And a delicious alternative to classic oatmeal cookies.
+This makes them perfect as homemade baby cookies or for anyone who prefers a health-conscious snack.
+They’re also a delicious alternative to traditional oatmeal cookies.

-In the end, they turned out really delicious and moist!
-However, especially in the version with the dried fruit.
-The pure 2-ingredient oatmeal cookies were honestly a bit too bland for me.
+In the end, they turned out really tasty and moist—especially the version with dried fruit.
+The simple 2-ingredient oatmeal cookies were, honestly, a bit too bland for my taste.
 Maybe my bananas could have been a bit more overripe.

-A bit of chopped chocolate in the cookie dough makes the cookies even more delicious, of course 🙂 … Sure, you can't compare the healthy oatmeal cookies to Chewy Cookies or chocolate cookies with liquid caramel centers.
+A few chunks of chopped chocolate in the dough can make the cookies even more enjoyable 🙂.
+Of course, you can't expect these healthy oatmeal cookies to compare to chewy cookies or chocolate ones with gooey caramel centers.

 Recipe Card